LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Methods

-This analysis reveals that fusing local details has a heterogeneous effect on model confidence: while some samples benefit from additional visual details, many show unchanged or even reduced confidence, which helps explain cases where originally correct predictions deteriorate after fusing extra local views.
-Importantly, the original confidence effectively reflects the model’s need for additional visual evidence, enabling a simple and reliable criterion for deciding \textbf{when to fuse local visual details}.
+This analysis reveals that cropping has a heterogeneous effect on model confidence: while some samples benefit from additional details, many show unchanged or even reduced confidence.
+Importantly, the initial confidence reflects the model's need for additional visual information, enabling a simple and reliable criterion for deciding \textbf{when to look}.